What is neurofeedback?

 Your initial appointment will be a one hour clinical assessment with Dr Drury done via tele-health.

-This will be followed by a QEEG, or brain mapping, done in our office by Katrina.
+This will be followed by a QEEG, or brain mapping, done in our office by Giedre.
 Click here to learn more about QEEG.

 You can begin neurofeedback sessions a few days after your QEEG.